-The Valles have been one of Honduras’ most criminal groups.
+The Valles have been one of Honduras’ most successful criminal groups.
 They established their base along the Guatemalan border to fortify their position as a key go-between for Mexican, Colombian and Guatemalan organizations.
 A family-run group, over the course of many years, the Valles grew to become an important link in the transit of cocaine from South American producers to Mexican distributors, particularly the Sinaloa Cartel.

 The US Treasury Department estimates the Valles moved “tens of thousands of kilograms of cocaine” into the United States each month, and the organization would make more than $800,000 on a single shipment, according to testimony from former associates.
 Though most of their trafficked cocaine ended up in the United States, they also provided it to the domestic market, establishing links with local distributors such as Los Pinto, which operates in the south of Honduras.

 Miguel Arnulfo Valle Valle, alias “Colocho”

 Jose Reynerio Valle Valle

 In addition to drug transport, the Valle family is heavily involved in real estate, with hotels and other property in the capital of Copán department and smaller municipalities.
 Like many other groups, they seem to have a diverse criminal repertoire beyond cocaine transportation, including links to arms smuggling and money laundering.

 In addition to coffee farms and cattle ranches, the family’s business interests have included fitness centers, commercial centers, hardware stores, and even a cable television company.